Metal Additive Manufacturing

 Commonly asked questions about Metal 3D Printing

-It’s a 3 step process – Print, Wash, Sinter.
-The printing user experience is just like using a Markforged desktop or industrial 3D printer.
-The part is printed from a high content metal filament.
-The Wash is a solvent-based debinding system which is very easy to use.
+It’s a 3 step process: print, wash, and sinter.
+The printing user experience is as simple as using a Markforged desktop or industrial 3D printer.
+The print is made from a high content metal filament.
+The wash is a solvent-based debinding system which is very easy to use.
 The ceramic release material becomes powder during the final sintering phase.
 The system requires minimal PPE.

-A brown state part is how we refer to the washed and dried part.
-In the brown state the part has now had the majority of the binding material from the filament removed.
+A “brown state part” is how we refer to it once it has been processed – usually washed and dried.
+In the brown state, the part has now had the majority of its binding material removed from the filament.

-We recommend Opteon SF-79 but it is also possible to substitute Opteon SF-80 or Tergo Metal Cleaning Fluid
+We recommend Opteon SF-79, but it is also possible to use Opteon SF-80 or Tergo Metal Cleaning Fluid.

 Currently you can print Stainless Steel 17-4ph, Tool Steels A2,D2, H13, Copper and Inconel 625.

 Between the part build and supports a layer of ceramic release material is added to help the support material snap away from the part.
-A ceramic release layer is added between the part build and print raft.
+A ceramic release layer is also added between the part build and print raft.
+This means that support removal is relatively straightforward.

-There is an option to print without raft in Eiger software but using the raft will give better dimensional accuracy and control during the Sinter process
+There is an option to print without raft in Eiger software, but we recommend using the raft as this will ensure better dimensional accuracy and precision during the sinter process.